Schedule Call

 How EOR Services Operate in India

 Under an EOR model, the EOR becomes the legal employer of the workforce in India, while the foreign company directs day-to-day work.
+EOR services are commonly used for market entry, remote hiring, and rapid scaling.

-characteristics of PEO services in India
+Characteristics of PEO Services in India

 • Client entity is responsible for statutory compliance